danyspin97/cppgram/README.md

  Git is required in order to get the libraries

- libcurl is required in order to use libcpr (RUNTIME!)
+ libcurl is required in order to use libcpr

+## Documentation

+ You can find documentation [here](https://gitlab.com/WiseDragonStd/cppgram/wikis/home)

+ Not finished yet :)

+## Examples

+ Full explained in the docs, you can find examples in the examples/ directory.

+ EchoBot example is coming with an useful CMakeLists.txt sample for larger projects with CppGram

 ## How to compile the static library?